 - over $10 per 100 words – for high-quality content written by experts in the field, with optimal structure, edited and published along with any extra links, pictures, and even social sharing.

 Now, if you’re content with being in the first or second category on this list that’s fine, but then this post is not for you.
 However, if you’d like to move up to the last two categories I urge you to consider these suggestions very seriously and apply the lessons above to your freelance business.

 There you have it, the unique perspective of an employer on how to be a successful freelancer writer.
-Hopefully, this articles gives you a different perspective and a way to advance your writing career.
+Hopefully, this article gives you a different perspective and a way to advance your writing career.
 Have any comments, remarks, disagreements?
 Feel free to comment below.